Skip to main content

 • “The graphics of the game mixed with the sound and music create a nostalgic atmosphere that truly reminds you of the motion pictures that this game may or may not be based on.”

-• “The graphics appear to be cel-shaded, which is perfect for what this game needs to accomplish.”
+• “The graphics appear to be cel shaded, and that does this game perfect for what it needs to do and accomplish.”

-• “The graphics need work, like a lot of work; the blockiness of the game doesn't really match the sort of style it was going for.”
+• “The graphics need work, like a lot of work; the blockiness of the game doesn't really match the sort of style it was going for.
+It's a sandbox essentially, but the characters and worlds are just workarounds.
+It didn't feel like a game that I would pay full price for.”

 • stability